bbauska/Anti-Project-2025/README.md

 should restart and expand use of the horseback-mounted Border Patrol.
 As part of this announcement, the Secretary should clear the records and personnel files of those who were falsely accused by Secretary Alejandro Mayorkas of whipping migrants and issue a formal apology on behalf of DHS and CBP.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h4>Immigration</h4>
+<h3>Immigration</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 recommended not increasing the number of H-2B visas above a statutorily set cap
-and they should not have regulations supporting the H-2 eligible country list.
+Project 2025 recommended not increasing the number of H-2B visas above a statutorily set cap and they should not have regulations supporting the H-2 eligible country list.
 “The Secretary should make it clear that he or she will not use the Secretary’s existing discretionary authority to increase the number of H-2B (seasonal non-agricultural) visas above the statutorily set cap. l The Secretary should not issue any regulations in support of the ‘H-2 eligible’ country list, the effect of which would prevent favoring certain foreign nationals seeking an H-2 guest worker visa based simply on their nationality.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 would “order ICE to stop closing out pending immigration cases” which they claim
-led to “lawlessness that allowed thousands of illegal aliens and other immigration violators to go free in the United States.”
+Project 2025 would “order ICE to stop closing out pending immigration cases” which they claim led to “lawlessness that allowed thousands of illegal aliens and other immigration violators to go free in the United States.”
 “Order ICE to stop closing out pending immigration cases and apply the Immigration and Nationality Act (INA) as written by Congress.3 The Biden Administration closed out tens of thousands of immigration cases that had already been prepared and were slated for expedited removal processing or hearings before the U.S. Immigration Court.
 This misguided action constituted an egregious example of lawlessness that allowed thousands of illegal aliens and other immigration violators to go free in the United States.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 would “direct ICE to stop ignoring criminal aliens identified through the 287(g)
+Project 2025 would “direct ICE to stop ignoring criminal aliens identified through the 287(g) program.”
-program.”
 “Direct ICE to stop ignoring criminal aliens identified through the 287(g) program.4 Ultimately, Congress should prevent ICE from ignoring criminal aliens identified by local law enforcement agencies that are partners in the 287(g) program.
 However, before congressional action, ICE should be directed to take custody of all aliens with records for felonies, crimes of violence, DUIs, previous removals, and any other crime that is considered a national security or public safety threat as defined under current laws.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the elimination of T and U visas because “victimization should not be a
-basis for an immigration benefit.”
+Project 2025 called for the elimination of T and U visas because “victimization should not be a basis for an immigration benefit.”
 “Eliminate T and U visas.
 Victimization should not be a basis for an immigration benefit.
 If an alien who was a trafficking or crime victim is actively and significantly cooperating with law enforcement as a witness, the S visa is already available and should be used.
 Pending elimination of the T and U visas, the Secretary should significantly restrict eligibility for each visa to prevent fraud.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025: “Unless and until T and U visas are repealed, each program needs to be reformed to
-ensure that only legitimate victims of trafficking and crimes who are actively providing significant material assistance to law enforcement are eligible” for visas.
+Project 2025: “Unless and until T and U visas are repealed, each program needs to be reformed to ensure that only legitimate victims of trafficking and crimes who are actively providing significant material assistance to law enforcement are eligible” for visas.
 “T-Visa and U-Visa reform.
 Unless and until T and U visas are repealed, each program needs to be reformed to ensure that only legitimate victims of trafficking and crimes who are actively providing significant material assistance to law enforcement are eligible for spots in the queue.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the removal of “security risks” from the Student and Exchange Visitor
-Program by eliminating or significantly reducing the number of visas issued to foreign students “from enemy nations.”
+Project 2025 called for the removal of “security risks” from the Student and Exchange Visitor Program by eliminating or significantly reducing the number of visas issued to foreign students “from enemy nations.”
 “Prioritize national security in the Student and Exchange Visitor Program (SEVP).
 ICE should end its current cozy deference to educational institutions and remove security risks from the program.
 This requires working with the Department of State to eliminate or significantly reduce the number of visas issued to foreign students from enemy nations.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>The role of ICE Deportation Officers should be defined as being primarily responsible for
-enforcing civil immigration regulations, including the arrest, detention and removal of violators anywhere in the U.S., “without warrant where appropriate.”
+The role of ICE Deportation Officers should be defined as being primarily responsible for enforcing civil immigration regulations, including the arrest, detention and removal of violators anywhere in the U.S., “without warrant where appropriate.”
 “The role of ICE Deportation Officers should be clarified.
 ICE Enforcement and Removal Operations (ERO) should be identified as being primarily responsible for enforcing civil immigration regulations, including the civil arrest, detention, and removal of immigration violators anywhere in the United States, without warrant where appropriate, subject only to the civil warrant requirements of the INA where appropriate.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the rescission of “sensitive zones” where ICE personnel were prohibited
+Project 2025 called for the rescission of “sensitive zones” where ICE personnel were prohibited from operating.
-from operating.
 “All ICE memoranda identifying ‘sensitive zones’ where ICE personnel are prohibited from operating should be rescinded.
 Rely on the good judgment of officers in the field to avoid inappropriate situations.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025: “The use of Blackies Warrants should be operationalized within ICE.”
-“The use of
-Blackies Warrants should be operationalized within ICE.
+Project 2025: “The use of Blackies Warrants should be operationalized within ICE.”
+“The use of Blackies Warrants should be operationalized within ICE.
 These civil search warrants are commonly used for worksite enforcement when agents have probable cause that illegal aliens are employed at a business.
 This would streamline investigations.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025: “ICE should be funded for a significant increase in detention space, raising the daily
-available number of beds to 100,000.”
+Project 2025: “ICE should be funded for a significant increase in detention space, raising the daily available number of beds to 100,000.”
 “Congress should mandate and fund additional bed space for alien detainees.
 ICE should be funded for a significant increase in detention space, raising the daily available number of beds to 100,000.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for in immigration agenda that “focused on creating a merit-based immigration
-system that rewards high-skilled aliens.”
+Project 2025 called for in immigration agenda that “focused on creating a merit-based immigration system that rewards high-skilled aliens.”
 “The incoming Administration should spearhead an immigration legislative agenda focused on creating a merit-based immigration system that rewards high- skilled aliens instead of the current system that favors extended family–based and luck-of-the-draw immigration.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the repeal of the diversity visa lottery and chain migration.
-“To that end, the
+Project 2025 called for the repeal of the diversity visa lottery and chain migration.
-diversity visa lottery should be repealed, chain migration should be ended while focusing on the nuclear family, and the existing employment visa program should be replaced with a system to award visas only to the ‘best and brightest.’”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>

-<p>Project 2025 called for the replacement of a system to award visas only the “best and brightest.”
 “To that end, the diversity visa lottery should be repealed, chain migration should be ended while focusing on the nuclear family, and the existing employment visa program should be replaced with a system to award visas only to the ‘best and brightest.’”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

+Project 2025 called for the replacement of a system to award visas only the “best and brightest.”
+“To that end, the diversity visa lottery should be repealed, chain migration should be ended while focusing on the nuclear family, and the existing employment visa program should be replaced with a system to award visas only to the ‘best and brightest.’”
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended the transformation of the H-1B program to one in which “employers
-are vying to bring in only the top foreign workers at the highest wages so as not to depress American opportunities.”
+Project 2025 recommended the transformation of the H-1B program to one in which “employers are vying to bring in only the top foreign workers at the highest wages so as not to depress American opportunities.”
 “Internal efforts to limit employment authorization should be matched by congressional action to narrow statutory eligibility to work in the United States and mitigate unfair employment competition for U.S. citizens.
 The oft-abused H-1B program should be transformed into an elite program through which employers are vying to bring in only the top foreign workers at the highest wages so as not to depress American opportunities.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended turning the H-1B program into a program “to bring in the best and
-brightest at the highest wages while simultaneously ensuring U.S. workers are not being disadvantaged by the program.”
+Project 2025 recommended turning the H-1B program into a program “to bring in the best and brightest at the highest wages while simultaneously ensuring U.S. workers are not being disadvantaged by the program.”
 “Transform the program into an elite mechanism exclusively to bring in the ‘best and brightest’ at the highest wages while simultaneously ensuring that U.S. workers are not being disadvantaged by the program.
 H-1B is a means only to supplement the U.S. economy and to keep companies competitive, not to depress U.S. labor markets artificially in certain industries.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the repeal of Temporary Protected Status designation and make E-Verify
+Project 2025 called for the repeal of Temporary Protected Status designation and make E-Verify mandatory.
-mandatory.
 “Additionally, Congress should: Improve the integrity of the temporary work visa programs; l Repeal Temporary Protected Status (TPS) designations; Permanently authorize and make mandatory E- Verify; and End parole abuse by legislating specific parole standards.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>All applicants rejected for any benefit or status adjudication should be required to leave the U.S.
-immediately until USCIS is caught up on all case backlogs.
+All applicants rejected for any benefit or status adjudication should be required to leave the U.S. immediately until USCIS is caught up on all case backlogs.
 “At least until USCIS is caught up on all case backlogs, all applicants rejected for any benefit or status adjudication should be required to leave the U.S. immediately.
 Ordinary process can resume once all case backlogs have been adjudicated.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the creation of a authority similar to the Title 42 Public Health authority “to
-expel illegal aliens across the border immediately when certain non-health conditions are met.”
+Project 2025 called for the creation of a authority similar to the Title 42 Public Health authority “to expel illegal aliens across the border immediately when certain non-health conditions are met.”
 “Create an authority akin to the Title 42 Public Health authority that has been used during the COVID-19 pandemic to expel illegal aliens across the border immediately when certain non-health conditions are met, such as loss of operational control of the border.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended repealing Section 235 of the William Wilberforce Trafficking Victims
-Protection Act which provides immigration benefits to unaccompanied minors.
+Project 2025 recommended repealing Section 235 of the William Wilberforce Trafficking Victims Protection Act which provides immigration benefits to unaccompanied minors.
 “Congress should repeal Section 235 of the William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA),9 which provides numerous immigration benefits to unaccompanied alien children and only encourages more parents to send their children across the border illegally and unaccompanied.
 These children too often become trafficking victims, which means that the TVPRA has failed.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended ending the Flores Settlement Agreement and setting nationwide
-standards for family and unaccompanied detention and housing.
+Project 2025 recommended ending the Flores Settlement Agreement and setting nationwide standards for family and unaccompanied detention and housing.
 “Congress must end the Flores Settlement Agreement by explicitly setting nationwide terms and standards for family and unaccompanied detention and housing.
 Such standards should focus on meeting human needs and should allow for large-scale use of temporary facilities (for example, tents).”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for “the standard for a credible fear of persecution” to be raised for migrants
-to seek asylum.
+Project 2025 called for “the standard for a credible fear of persecution” to be raised for migrants to seek asylum.
 “The standard for a credible fear of persecution should be raised and aligned to the standard for asylum.
 It should also account specifically for credibility determinations that are a key element of the asylum claim.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 suggested that gang violence and domestic violence should not alone be grounds
+Project 2025 suggested that gang violence and domestic violence should not alone be grounds for asylum.
-for asylum.
 “Congress should eliminate the particular social group protected ground as vague and overbroad or, in the alternative, provide a clear definition with parameters that at a minimum codify the holding in Matter of A-B-that gang violence and domestic violence are not grounds for asylum.10.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended that Congress stop funding NGOs that “process and transport illegal
-aliens into and throughout the United States.”
+Project 2025 recommended that Congress stop funding NGOs that “process and transport illegal aliens into and throughout the United States.”
 “Congress should halt funds given to nongovernmental organizations (NGOs) to process and transport illegal aliens into and throughout the United States.
 Such funds and infrastructure, including the DHS joint processing centers, should be redirected to secure the border, detain aliens, and provide space for immigration court proceedings.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025: “Congress should unequivocally authorize state and local law enforcement to
-participate in immigration and border security actions in compliance with Arizona v.
+Project 2025: “Congress should unequivocally authorize state and local law enforcement to participate in immigration and border security actions in compliance with Arizona v.
 United States.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for Congress to restrict the authority for prosecutorial discretion on
+Project 2025 called for Congress to restrict the authority for prosecutorial discretion on immigration enforcement.
-immigration enforcement.
 “Congress should restrict the authority for prosecutorial discretion to eliminate it as a ‘catch-all’ excuse for limiting immigration enforcement.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for mandatory detention for undocumented immigrants.
-“Congress should
-eliminate ambiguous discretionary language in Title 8 that aliens ‘may’ be detained and clarify that aliens ‘shall’ be detained.
+Project 2025 called for mandatory detention for undocumented immigrants.
+“Congress should eliminate ambiguous discretionary language in Title 8 that aliens ‘may’ be detained and clarify that aliens ‘shall’ be detained.
 This language, which contrasts with other ‘shall detain’ language in statute, creates unhelpful ambiguity and allows the executive branch to ignore the will of Congress.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended using executive action to immediately reinstate Asylum Cooperative
-Agreements with Northern Triangle Countries.
+Project 2025 recommended using executive action to immediately reinstate Asylum Cooperative Agreements with Northern Triangle Countries.
 “Direct the Department of State and the Department of Homeland Security to reinstate Asylum Cooperative Agreements with Northern Triangle Countries immediately.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025: “Recommence negotiations with Mexico to fully implement the Remain in Mexico
+Project 2025: “Recommence negotiations with Mexico to fully implement the Remain in Mexico Protocols.”
-Protocols.”
 [Department of Homeland Security, Project 2025, accessed 6/24/24] Project 2025: “The Office of the Immigration Detention Ombudsman should be eliminated.”
 “The Office of the Immigration Detention Ombudsman should be eliminated.
 This requires a statutory change in Section 106 of the Consolidated Appropriations Act of 2020.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025: “The Office of the Citizenship and Immigration Services Ombudsman should be
+Project 2025: “The Office of the Citizenship and Immigration Services Ombudsman should be eliminated.”
-eliminated.”
 “CISOMB.
 The Office of the Citizenship and Immigration Services Ombudsman should be eliminated.
 The DHS bureaucracy is too large, and the Secretary has too many direct reports.
 CISOMB’s policy functions can be performed (and sometimes already are) by OIG and GAO.
 The specialized case work can be moved into USCIS as a special unit, much like the IRS Taxpayer Advocate.
 This would require a statutory change to Section 452 of the Homeland Security Act of 2002.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended working with the Education Department to deny loan access to
-students at schools that provide in-state tuition to undocumented immigrants.
+Project 2025 recommended working with the Education Department to deny loan access to students at schools that provide in-state tuition to undocumented immigrants.
 “Department of
 Education: Deny loan access to those who are not U.S. citizens or lawful permanent residents, and deny loan access to students at schools that provide in-state tuition to illegal aliens.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>FEMA</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->